UofABioinformaticsHub/GumCreek2012/scripts/03_snpAnalysis.md

 ## Allele Frequency Model

 This model tests:
-H~0~: No association between allele frequencies and populations
+H<sub>0</sub>: No association between allele frequencies and populations
-H~A~: An association exists between allele frequencies  and populations
+H<sub>A</sub>: An association exists between allele frequencies  and populations

 ```r